kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 ###💻 RESPONSIVE ON ALL DEVICES
 Directly from your Gutenberg block editor, you can control each block’s responsiveness individually.
 With flexible, responsive customization options, make your website user-friendly for all devices.

-###💫 ADVANCED ANIMATION FEATURE
+###💫 ADVANCED ANIMATION FOR PAGE BUILDER
 With our latest exclusive feature, animation, you can design every block with a stunning animated appearance.
 Grab users’ attention instantly with eye-catching animations, transitions, and many more.

 ##⚡ DYNAMIC TAGS & ACF SUPPORT (PRO)
 Enhance the flexibility and customization options of your Gutenberg-built website and easily add custom fields to posts, pages, or custom post types with dynamic placeholders or variables generated from various parameters or data sources.

-##🖼️ READY GUTENBERG BLOCK PATTERNS
+##🖼️ READY GUTENBERG PATTERNS BUILT WITH BLOCKS
-Get stunningly designed, ready-to-use block patterns for your WordPress website.
+Get stunningly designed, ready-to-use Gutenberg block patterns for your WordPress website.
 Instantly add a block layout to Gutenberg or your site editor to make your website-building experience faster and more effective.

-###🎯 STUNNING GUTENBERG TEMPLATES
+###🎯 STUNNING GUTENBERG TEMPLATES FOR WORDPRESS
 Explore and get access to 2,000+ ready Gutenberg templates from [Templately](https://templately.com/) that were created using the default block editor and Essential Blocks.
 You can easily customize the fully responsive templates just the way you want, upload the designs to the Templately cloud solution to use again later, and collaborate with your team with ease.

 You will find a wide variety of stunning Gutenberg website or web page templates in any niche: